gnufied/spec/spec.md

 If a plugin only supports expansion via the `VolumeExpansion.OFFLINE` capability, then the volume MUST first be taken offline and expanded via `ControllerExpandVolume` (see `ControllerExpandVolume` for more details), and then node-staged or node-published before it can be expanded on the node via `NodeExpandVolume`.

+When a Node Plugin does not support expanding a volume that is published as `readonly` the operation must return the `FAILED_PRECONDITION` error code and MAY include meaningful human-readable information in the `status.message` field.

 ```protobuf
 message NodeExpandVolumeRequest {
   // The ID of the volume.
 This field is REQUIRED.